V-Sekai/manuals/decisions/20231125-v-sekai-report.md

 ### Major Issues

 3. **Menu Editing:** In V-Sekai, menus can't be edited in VR.
 They can only be edited on the desktop before entering a game.
 4. **Default Avatar:** V-Sekai does not have a default avatar.
-This causes confusion as players load in with a default avatar.
+This causes confusion as players load in with an error avatar.
+4. **Default Avatar IK:** V-Sekai's default ik is currently twisted incorrectly.

 ### Successes